Beginner’s Guide

 After dinner and some settling-in time, Compline signals the beginning of the evening campfire gathering.
 After that, songs are sung, tall tales from the day on the trail are told, teasing is dished out, and new friends are made from those who may have been strangers just that morning.

-Note: Alcohol and cigars are allowed in camp for adults, and are very welcome after a long Pilgrimage day.
+Note: Alcohol and smokes are allowed in camp for adults, and are very welcome after a long Pilgrimage day.

 Lights are out at 10pm, and the Pilgrims’ feet are telling them that this is a very, very good idea.